calder12/seed/src/index.md

     <a href="#get-started" class="c-button c-button--lg">Get Started</a>
   </p>
   <p class="t-tx-charcoal-200">
-    Docs is in progress.
+    Docs are in progress.
 We're workin' on it!
   </p>
 </div>